Jump To Section

-Carpenter Bees and Bumble Bees: What’s the difference?
+Carpenter Bee vs Bumble Bee: What’s the difference?

-When the warm air from a spring breeze rolls in, you can hear the buzzing about of the carpenter bee and bumble bee.
+When the warm air from a spring breeze rolls in, you can hear the buzzing about of the various bees.
 Bees are an essential part of the ecosystem here on earth, but most people fret when they get too close for comfort.
-Like the carpenter and bumblebee, the larger bees often bring about more fear than the other smaller varieties.
+When it comes to the carpenter bee vs bumble bee, both of these larger bees often bring about more fear than the other smaller varieties.

 Why are people so afraid of these larger bees, and do you fear that one sting from these mammoth insects could inflict great pain.
 If you’re sitting outside and enjoying the weather, you may find that you see a lot of these bees.
 When the number of visitors seems to increase, it could be because there is a nearby nest.
-How do you know which bee you’re dealing with since they look somewhat similar?
+Since they look so similar, how do you know whether you’re dealing with the carpenter bee or bumble bee?
+Let’s find out!

 Carpenter Bees and Bumble Bees

-At first glance, you assume the carpenter bees and bumble bees are a like.
+At first glance, you assume carpenter bees and bumble bees are alike.
 Thankfully, some hallmarks make identifying these insects easy.
 Once you really study their physical characteristics, you will quickly see which pests have taken up residence near your home.

-One of the most significant differences between the two bees is their abdomen.
+One of the most significant differences between the carpenter bee vs bumble bee is their abdomen.
 The carpenter bee has a shiny black body with no hair, while the bumblebee has a hairy body.
 Additionally, the bumblebee has some yellow mixed into their abdomen, whereas the carpenter is just black.

 If you observe their flying patterns, you will also notice a marked difference.
-Carpenter bees have a beautiful flying style as they like to dive and dart back and forth.
+Carpenter bees are fast and they can dive and dart back and forth in an aggressive manner.
 They prefer to be alone, so if another bee comes close, they will chase them.
-On the other hand, the bumblebee tends to fly in a traditional method, and they are more social and like to be with other bees.
+On the other hand, the bumblebee tends to fly in a slower, smoother pattern as they move from flower to flower enjoying the company of other bees.

-Their large body makes them intimidating, but they’re both not aggressive in nature.
+When comparing these bees, both large bodies make them intimidating, but neither is truly aggressive in nature.
 The carpenter bee is not a stinger.
-The male bee can’t sting as they don’t even have stingers.
+The male bee can’t sting at all because they don’t even have stingers.
 Only the female may feel inclined to sting if she feels she is in danger.
-On the other hand, the bumblebee tends to be more apt to sting.
+The same is true of the bumble bee with the one caveat being that while similar, the bumble bee’s sting is a bit more painful.

-Think of them as an armed guard ready to strike.
-They are fierce when it comes to defending their nests, and they don’t mind stinging you a couple of times to get their point across.
-Since they’re so social, they often travel together, so their “family dynamics” makes them even more apt to strike.
+Both the carpenter bee and the bumble bee are fierce when it comes to defending their nests, and they don’t mind stinging you a couple of times to get their point across.

-Carpenter bees nest in wood, and they love the unpainted variety.
-They tend to frequent areas where there are bare pine, cypress, cedar, and redwood planks.
+When it comes to the diets of a carpenter bee and bumble bee, you might be surprised.
+Many people think carpenter bees are like termites who eat wood, but these bees don’t eat the wood, they bore holes to nest in wood, and they love the unpainted variety.
+Carpenter bees tend to frequent areas where there are bare pine, cypress, cedar, and redwood planks.
 For some odd reason, the stain doesn’t bother them as much as paint, so if you have wood decking around your home, you may see them move in.

 There are 250 species of bumbles bees, and some will live longer than others.
 The queen will live about one year.
-The worker bumblebees only live for about 2-6 weeks.
-The male bumblebee only lives about two weeks before he perishes as his only purpose is to mate with the queen.
+The worker bumblebees live for about 2-6 weeks and the male bumblebee only lives about two weeks before he perishes as his only purpose is to mate with the queen.

 The male carpenter bee lives roughly 12 months, but the female may live a bit longer.
 Like many other bee varieties, the male dies after he mates with the queen.
 One unique ability of these female bees is to store the sperm after she mates until she is ready to lay eggs.

-The carpenter bee prefers to make tunnels in wood.
+If you look at the carpenter bee and bumble bee’s nesting habits, you’ll see they live very different lives.
+The carpenter bee prefers to make tunnels in wood where they create separate chambers for their young.
 They often will use the soffits around your home where there may be some decay.
-When you see bees buzzing about your porch or entrance to your home, it’s no doubt the carpenter.
+When you see bees buzzing about your porch or entrance to your home, it’s probably the carpenter bee.
 They love window trim, fascia to get under siding, decks, and even nest in your outdoor furniture.
 Since they prefer solitude, they don’t live in big colonies like other bees.

 The bumblebee chooses to nest towards the ground.
 They’re social insects, so they like to live in groups.
 The queen hibernates in the winter and awakens, ready to find a new location to nest.
 You won’t find these bees setting up house in your outdoor furniture or on the fascia boards.
 Instead, they prefer to be low.